-Student Development Counseling Centers Center for New Students Career Planning Center and Placement Office Health Services Assessment and Testing Offices Alternative Credit Programs Open Test Center for G.E.D.
+Student Development Counseling and Educational Centers Center for New Students and Orientation Career Planning Center and Placement Office Health Services and Wellness Programs Assessment and Testing Offices Alternative Credit Programs Open Test Center for G.E.D.

 This area of the College is designed to assist students in assessing, identifying and achieving their goals.
-A variety of professional services and programs are offered to maximize responsible student decisions relating to education, career, social and personal issues.
+Various professional services and programs are offered to maximize responsible student decisions relating to education, career, social and personal issues.